-- Complete position recruitments for all open positions. - Continue to improve operating systems in City facilities as additional facilities are added. - In cooperation with the City's employee bargaining units, implement strategies for containing costs related to employee benefit programs. - Create a strategy to provide senior and recreation programs and services as recovery from the COVID-19 pandemic begins. - Utilize all available Clovis Recreation Center building space to improve recreational services and expand youth programs. - Continue strategic fundraising efforts to support construction and operation of the new senior activity center building.
+- Complete position recruitments for all open positions. - Continue to improve operating systems in City facilities as additional facilities are added. - In cooperation with the City's employee bargaining units, implement strategies for containing costs related to employee benefit programs. - Reinstate senior and recreation programs and services following the COVID-19 pandemic. - Utilize all available Clovis Recreation Center building space to improve recreational services and expand youth programs. - Continue strategic fundraising efforts to support construction and operation of the new senior activity center building. - Prepare to move senior center and transit operations to the Landmark Square facilities as they are completed in FY 22-23.